ali-bin-kashif/ali-bin-kashif/README.md

 ###

 <p align="left">I am a dedicated professional with a strong interest in data science and AI.
 My journey has been marked by continuous learning and a commitment to solving complex problems.
-I believe in the transformative power of data to drive meaningful insights and impact businesses positively.<br><br>- 🔭 Currently seeking entry-level Data and AI roles.<br>- 📚 I'm currently learning about Machine Learning, Deep Learning, Generative AI.<br>- 📫You can reach me through my Website or Linkedin.<br>-⚡ <b>Fun fact:</b> I love to solve problems through my skills and expertise :)</p>
+I believe in the transformative power of data to drive meaningful insights and impact businesses positively.<br><br>- 🔭 Currently seeking associate-level Data and AI roles.<br>- 📚 I'm currently learning about Machine Learning, Deep Learning, and Generative AI. <br>- 📫You can reach me through my Website or Linkedin.<br>-⚡ <b>Fun fact:</b> I love to solve problems through my skills and expertise :)</p>

 ###
 ###